Manaslu Circuit Trek for Indian Citizens: Cost, Permits, Itinerary & Travel Guide (2026)

 The trek reaches its highest point at Larkya La Pass (5,160 meters), which means altitude becomes a more important consideration than technical trekking skills.
 The route involves multiple days of walking, gradual elevation gain, and long distances between major settlements in the upper part of the valley.
 While the trail does not require climbing experience, trekkers should arrive prepared for a physically demanding journey in a remote mountain environment.

 Another point worth understanding is that the Manaslu Circuit is very different from a typical hiking holiday.
 Once the trek begins, facilities become more limited as the route climbs higher into the valley.
 Internet access can be unreliable, transportation options are limited, and the pace of daily life changes significantly compared to cities in India.
-Many trekkers find that this sense of remoteness becomes one of the most rewarding parts of the experience.
+First-time visitors often discover that this sense of remoteness becomes one of the most rewarding parts of the experience.

 For Indian citizens looking for a less crowded Himalayan trek with outstanding mountain scenery, traditional villages, and a genuine sense of adventure, the Manaslu Circuit Trek remains one of the most rewarding trekking routes in Nepal.